31 October Outfit Ideas That Are Equal Parts Comfy and Chic

 1. Treat Your Face Mask as an Accessory

 The easiest way to dress up a plain T-shirt and flowy pants is with accessories that pop.
-But in the year 2020 that doesn’t just refer to headbands, handbags or statement earrings—it also includes face masks.
+But that doesn’t just refer to headbands, handbags or statement earrings—it also includes face masks.
 Have some fun with your PPE, like Coterie member Ijeoma Kola, and invest in some pretty prints or unexpected fabrics.

 3. Layer a Chunky Cardigan Over a Sexy Satin Slip

 Whether you opt for a ‘90s-inspired slip dress or an actual nightgown, adding a chunky knit on top, like Shanna Battle’s retro cardigan, makes this super-comfy piece feel dressed up enough for dinner with a friends or a midday coffee run.

 Printed pants are majorly in this year, but bold checkerboards, lime green zebra stripes and pink plaid can feel a bit too Y2K for some folks.
 That doesn’t mean you can’t join in on the trend, however—just choose a pattern that plays with shades of one color.
 Wear them with clean, neat basics to make the trend feel modern and adult.

 5. Keep It Simple with a One-and-Done Standout Piece

 It could be a floral fall jumpsuit or a boldly printed dress à la Monroe Steele, but perhaps the easiest way to feel put-together is by slipping into a single statement garment and calling it a day.